RsyncProject/rsync/rsync.1.md

     Note that some debug messages will only be output when `--stderr=all` is specified, especially those pertaining to I/O and buffer debugging.

-    Beginning in 3.2.0, this option is no longer auto-forwared to the server side in order to allow you to specify different debug values for each side of the transfer, as well as to specify a new debug option that is only present in one of the rsync versions.
+    Beginning in 3.2.0, this option is no longer auto-forwarded to the server side in order to allow you to specify different debug values for each side of the transfer, as well as to specify a new debug option that is only present in one of the rsync versions.
 If you want to duplicate the same